stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 Notes:

-* This is a bare-bones implementation sufficient for the triangle demo, however we will almost certainly need to refactor this code to support richer functionality, e.g. full-screen windows.
+* This is a bare-bones implementation sufficient for the triangle demo, however it will almost certainly need to be refactored to support richer functionality, e.g. full-screen windows.

 * A convenience builder is also added to create and configure a window.